AzureAD/microsoft-authentication-library-for-android/README.md

 ## Overview

 The Microsoft Authentication Library (MSAL) for Android is an auth SDK that can be used to seamlessly integrate authentication into your apps using industry standard OAuth2 and OpenID Connect protocols.
 It allows you to sign in users or apps with Microsoft identities.
-These identities include Microsoft Entra ID work and school accounts, personal Microsoft accounts, social accounts, and customer accounts.
+These identities include Microsoft Entra ID work and school accounts, Microsoft personal accounts, social accounts, and customer accounts.

-The Microsoft Authentication Library (MSAL) for Android enables developers to acquire security tokens from the Microsoft identity platform using OAuth2 and OpenID Connect protocol to authenticate users and access secure web APIs for their Android based applications.
-The library supports multiple authentication scenarios such as single sign-on (SSO), Conditional Access, and brokered authentication.
+The Microsoft Authentication Library (MSAL) for Android enables developers to acquire tokens from the Microsoft identity platform using OAuth2 and OpenID Connect protocol to authenticate users and access secure web APIs for their Android based applications.
+The library supports multiple authentication scenarios such as [single sign-on](https://learn.microsoft.com/en-us/entra/msal/android/single-sign-on) (SSO), brokered authentication, and [Conditional Access](https://learn.microsoft.com/en-us/entra/identity-platform/developer-guide-conditional-access-authentication-context).

 #### Native authentication support in MSAL

-MSAL Android also enables you to implement a native authentication experience with end-to-end customizable flows in mobile applications.
+By default, MSAL uses the standard, browser-delegated authentication flow where you rely on the user's browser to handle the sign-in experience.
+This browser-based experience is the default authentication method for work and school accounts as well as personal Microsoft accounts.

+To support Microsoft Entra External ID scenarios, MSAL Android now offers Native authentication that allows you to customize the sign-in experiences within your mobile app.
 With native authentication, users are guided through a rich, native, mobile-first sign-up and sign-in journey without leaving the app.
 The native authentication feature is only available for mobile apps on [External ID for customers](https://learn.microsoft.com/en-us/entra/external-id/customers/concept-native-authentication).

 When implementing authentication for mobile apps on External ID, you can choose between browser-delegated authentication and native authentication.
 In browser-delegated authentication, users are taken to the browser for authentication and then redirected back to the app when the sign-in process is complete.
 Learn how you can [choose the right authentication option](https://learn.microsoft.com/en-us/entra/external-id/customers/concept-native-authentication#when-to-use-native-authentication) for your mobile app.